Brief Education Program Has Lasting Positive Effect on Families Caring for Mentally Ill Relatives

 This is a 12-week program taught by well-trained family member volunteers using a highly structured scripted manual to provide information about mental illnesses, treatments and rehabilitation.

-Key Findings: The investigators reported the following findings in an article that is in press at a peer-reviewed journal, Acta Psychiatrica Scandinavica:
+The investigators reported the following findings in an article that is in press at a peer-reviewed journal, Acta Psychiatrica Scandinavica:

 - When the program ended, persons attending the Family-to-Family Education Program reported:

 - Greater knowledge of serious mental illness and the mental health system.

 - Greater ability to cope with illness, compared with pre-program results.

 - The program had no significant impact on the objective burden of illness.